Ciderlyy/Foxtrot-site/README.md

 - `components/Header.tsx` - Navigation links
 - `components/Footer.tsx` - Footer content

-## Original Website
+## About 10C4I Foxtrot

-This is a clone of [Synapse Softworks](https://synapsesoftworks.llc), a cybersecurity consulting and software engineering firm.
+10C4I Foxtrot is a leading digital innovation company specializing in comprehensive technology solutions and digital ecosystem management.
+This megasite serves as the central hub for all our digital resources and tools.

 ## License

-This project is for educational purposes only.
-The original design and content belong to Synapse Softworks LLC.
+This project is proprietary to 10C4I Foxtrot.
+All rights reserved.